 In general cleaning roles, women make up 63% of the workforce.
 General cleaning includes office spaces and domestic households.
-Male cleaners, on the other hand, are far more prevalent in industrial environments.
+Male cleaners, on the other hand, are far more prevalent in commercial environments.

 Nationality of workers employed in the UK cleaning industry

 While most cleaners were born in the UK, the cleaning industry employs more migrants on average than other UK industries.
 Over 20% of general cleaners are migrants, significantly higher the average in other industries of 17%.